 Endometrial scratching before fertility treatment can help women who’ve had failed IVF treatments, to improve their chances of implantation, so we’re most likely to recommend this treatment if you’ve been through miscarriages or if you’ve had unsuccessful treatments before.

 Studies on endometrial scratching have generally confirmed positive results.
 A 2015 study concluded that the procedure was more likely to improve IVF success rates for patients with two or more failed cycles.
-However, many fertility professionals now think that it could improve birth rates for all IVF patients.

 You can have endometrial scratching if you are having IVF with your own eggs - fresh or frozen, and with donor eggs.